Heirs to a hideaway

 Firewood is provided for heating stoves, and the four cabins have electricity; while campers won't be sitting down to a breakfast of partridge and popovers, as Mr. Quinn did, they can whip up eggs and bacon in their own kitchens.

 It's cushy, as far as camping goes.
 But the splendid solitude is what makes it one of the most prized reservations in Minnesota's state-park system.
-Often, weekends are reserved a year in advance, in the first hour they become available.
+Often, weekends are reserved in the first hour they become available, 120 days in advance

 © Beth Gauper